 A great cover, a wonderfully entertaining book, but Last Motley fantasy ignores spiritual reality for horror.
 In years past, I would have loved it.
 I really enjoyed it now also—but the sparseness of Truth tempers my enthusiasm.
 That’s probably because I’m facing going home in the next decade or so—so Truth and Reality mean a lot to me.

-It’s available for pre-order now and you’ll love the book!
+It’s available now and you’ll love the book!
 Here’s the blurb:

 Motleys.
 Candy-colored creatures with dark powers to drain the souls of men.
 That’s what Roderick always thought.
 Until he met one.
 Now he’s not so sure.
 But with seemingly everyone in the province hunting the motley down, he must quickly decide which side he’s on.